klb2/power-control-resilience-secret-key-budget/README.md

 ![GitHub](https://img.shields.io/github/license/klb2/power-control-resilience-secret-key-budget)

-This repository is accompanying the paper "Power Control for Resilient Communication Systems With a Secret-Key Budget" (Karl-L. Besser, Rafael Schaefer, and Vincent Poor, IEEE International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC), Sep.
+This repository is accompanying the papers "Power Control for Resilient Communication Systems With a Secret-Key Budget" (Karl-L. Besser, Rafael Schaefer, and Vincent Poor, IEEE International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC), Sep.
+2024) and "Building Resilience in Wireless Communication Systems With a Secret-Key Budget" (Karl-L. Besser, Rafael Schaefer, and Vincent Poor, Jul.
 2024).

 The idea is to give an interactive version of the calculations and presented concepts to the reader.
 One can also change different parameters and explore